mel-devel/Open-Source-MIT-Campus/README.md

 For best results, we recommend printing the buildings using a Form 2 SLA 3D printer (formlabs.com).
 If attempting to print the buildings with fused filament or other technology, the buildings should be scaled by a factor of 2 or more to achieve the fine detail.
 No support structures should be necessary for printing, instead, buildings should be placed directly on the build palatform.

 # Project Website
-Please visit our project website for more information [Tangible Map at the MIT Design Lab](design.mit.edu/mit-atlas-tangible-map/)
+Please visit our project website for more information.
+[Tangible Map at the MIT Design Lab](design.mit.edu/mit-atlas-tangible-map/)

 # Contributors